-" The sparse vegetation on clay soils, all rocky areas, and all Sand Fynbos areas were assessed as having a medium to high sensitivity (refer to Figure 9.1), and should ideally have limited disturbance through the construction of infrastructure in these areas.
+" The sparse vegetation on clay soils, all rocky areas, and all Sand Fynbos areas were assessed as having a medium to high sensitivity, and should ideally not be disturbed (refer to Figure 9.1).
+Ideally no infrastructure of any sort should be constructed in these areas.